mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 From the Admin menu, click on ‘Categories’.
 You’ll see a table of existing categories, and below that, a form by which you can create new ones.

 Input a title for the category, and the email address to which reports in that category should be forwarded.
 When creating a category, these are the only fields required.

-You can also choose a variety of options – whether to automatically hide any reports made in this category, whether to prevent form submission when this category is selected, or what parent category or categories a particular category is in.
+You can also choose a variety of options – whether to automatically hide any reports made in this category, whether to prevent form submission when this category is selected, whether updates are allowed on reports in this category, or what parent category or categories a particular category is in.
 See below for information on <a href="#creating-editing-notices">creating/editing extra notices and questions</a> for a category.